jurisv/extdirect.examples/README.md

 # Upgrade in progress!
 Upgraded examples should be in place this week.
-If you are looking for older versions and want to get started right away, please refer to the 'previous-versions' folder
+If you are looking for older versions and want to get started right away, please refer to the '_old' folder
+Once upgradde is completed I will remove this message.

 ### About
 This repository contains examples on how to use Ext.Direct in conjunction with node.js server side